RTCovid/business-impact/README.md

  - Other communities facing similar problems
  - Other entities addressing the same or similar issues (e.g. Opportunity Insights, Beeck Center for Social Impact and Innovation)

-## Timeline
+## Timeline and approach
-This project began in May 2020.
-Our goal is to work for three months (through September 2020) and deliver regularly, with a key check in with project stakeholders in August.
+This project began in May 2020, and our current plan is to work for three months (through September 2020) and deliver regularly, with a key check in with project stakeholders in August.

+Though we are focused on the goals of this project, the details are subject to change.